purple-dbu/sass-bootstrap-purple/README.md

 colour palette
 --------------

-Colour palette has been changed to match the Purple web guideline.
+Colour palette has been modified to match the Purple web guideline.

 > Colours can be used for certain functions in places where there are strongly
 > established conventions.
 For example, green can be used on a button to accept